AP® English Literature Score Calculator 2026

 📋 2026 AP English Literature & Composition Exam Format

-The 2026 AP English Literature and Composition exam is 3 hours long and tests your ability to read and interpret literary texts — poetry, prose fiction, and drama — and to write analytical essays that demonstrate close-reading skills and sophisticated argumentation.
+The 2026 AP English Literature and Composition exam is a fully digital 3-hour exam in Bluebook.
+Students complete both the multiple-choice and free-response sections in the testing app, and all responses are submitted automatically at the end of the exam.
+The test measures your ability to read and interpret literary texts — poetry, prose fiction, and drama — and to write analytical essays grounded in close reading.

 Section I: Multiple-Choice (60 minutes | 55 questions | 45% of score)